medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-practitionerrole-intro.md

 ### Scope and usage

-This profile describes the MedComCorePractitionerRole.
-The MedComCorePractitionerRole shall be used as PractitionerRole resource in all MedCom FHIR Messages.
+This profile describes the MedComCorePractitionerRole and is used to describe a practitioner's role in a MedCom standard.
-In a practitioner is referenced from MedComCorePractitionerRole is shall be a MedComCorePractitioner.
+If a practitioner is referenced from MedComCorePractitionerRole it shall be a MedComCorePractitioner.

 __Note:__: Despite this profile is called MedComCorePractitionerRole, it covers information about all healthcare professionals in a Danish context.